Easy Traditional Vegan Sticky Toffee Pudding- Date Pudding

 Here’s what you’ll need for making this easy vegan toffee pudding:

-- For the toffee sauce: You’ll need vegan butter, brown sugar, maple syrup, and coconut cream.
-I don’t recommend swapping out the coconut cream, as you really need a heavy cream-like liquid that just won’t work with a store bough lighter almond milk.
+- For the toffee sauce: You’ll need vegan butter, brown sugar, maple syrup, and coconut cream or vegan heavy cream.
+I don’t recommend swapping out the coconut cream for anything lighter, as you really need a heavy cream-like liquid that just won’t work with a store bough lighter almond milk.

 - For the date puree: A crucial part to the sticky date pudding’s success is pureeing medjool dates with water.
 That’s it!
 I recommend organic Natural Delights dates- they’re always so soft and sweet.
 You can get the pitted or regular ones.